 Less thrilling was how little the best musicians of the Young Lion school (all of whom were black) seemed to care about the previous generation of black innovators connected to free or experimental jazz.
 Henry Threadgill, Julius Hemphill, Roscoe Mitchell, Sam Rivers, Dewey Redman, and Oliver Lake would suddenly have less work due to the attention given the Young Lions.

 There also seemed to be a disregard for most older white innovators like Paul Bley, Keith Jarrett, Charlie Haden, Paul Motian, Lee Konitz, and Warne Marsh.

-This attitude is easy to understand: these musicians all grew up feeling the sharp end of American racism.
+Some of this attitude is easy to understand.
+These musicians all grew up feeling the sharp end of American racism.
 It surely felt empowering to declare a stance of “us versus them.”
 As is so often the case, that feeling of “us versus them” prompted serious work artistically.